dustinpfister/blog_posts/_posts/lodash_fill.md

 So when I do come across methods like \_.fill, there is the question about browser support.
 At this point it may be the only thing that comes to mind as to why it is that I should bother with \_.fill over the native method, there are still a lot of people out there that use these older browsers thart do not have great es2015 support.
 So if I do want to push support back I can just use the desired version of lodash, or mess around with pollyfills.

-Be sure to check out my other [posts on lodash](/categories/lodash/), and thanks for reading.
+You might want to also check out other methods that are relevant to \_.fill such as [\_.pad](/2018/08/03/lodash_padding/), and be sure to check out my other [posts on lodash](/categories/lodash/) as well, and thanks for reading.
 Also be sure to show your support or constructive criticism in the comments.